sparkfun/OpenLog/README.md

 Version History
 ---------------

-For a full view of changes please see the [changelog].
+For a full view of changes please see the [changelog](https://github.com/sparkfun/OpenLog/blob/master/CHANGELOG.md).

+OpenLog v4 is refactored with better RAM utilization for better performance at higher record speeds (115200/57600).

+OpenLog v3 is stable, supports FAT32 cards up to 64GB and supports higher record speeds (115200/57600).

+OpenLog v2 is a bit buggy but supports FAT32 and SD cards up to 16GB.

 OpenLog v1 is stable but only supports FAT16 and up to 2GB.

-OpenLog v2 is a bit buggy but supports FAT32 and SD cards up to 16GB.

-OpenLog v3 is stable, supports FAT32 cards up to 64GB and supports higher record speeds (115200/57600).

 * **v1.0**  Buggy initial release
 * **v1.1**  Small changes to system settings and EEPROM storage.